Lightman68/H.W.A.T.-addons/README.md

+currently broken for 4.10.

+but 4.8.2 should be fine :0

 # H.W.A.T.
 Force
 H.W.A.T.
 Force (Hideous Weapons and Tactics) is an HDest-focused mod to replicate SWAT4's communication macros and spy camera.